Nueces County jobs in Corpus Christi, TX - 31 jobs

 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

-Ability to establish and maintain effective working relationships with other county employees and officials, inmates and the public.
+Ability to establish and maintain effective working relationships with judges, members of the legal profession and the general public.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.